tally-city/pictus/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-Simple and useful flutter library for picking/editing images on the go.
+A Flutter library for taking pictures, selecting images, cropping, and drawing on them.
+Provides customizable tools for precise editing.

 ## Features